speakeasy-api/openapi-directory/SDKs/amazonaws.com/neptune/2014-10-31/python/README.md

 * `post_create_db_parameter_group` - <p>Creates a new DB parameter group.</p> <p>A DB parameter group is initially created with the default parameters for the database engine used by the DB instance.
 To provide custom values for any of the parameters, you must modify the group after creating it using <i>ModifyDBParameterGroup</i>.
 Once you've created a DB parameter group, you need to associate it with your DB instance using <i>ModifyDBInstance</i>.
 When you associate a new DB parameter group with a running DB instance, you need to reboot the DB instance without failover for the new DB parameter group and associated settings to take effect.</p> <important> <p>After you create a DB parameter group, you should wait at least 5 minutes before creating your first DB instance that uses that DB parameter group as the default parameter group.
 This allows Amazon Neptune to fully complete the create action before the parameter group is used as the default for a new DB instance.
 This is especially important for parameters that are critical when creating the default database for a DB instance, such as the character set for the default database defined by the <code>character_set_database</code> parameter.
 You can use the <i>Parameter Groups</i> option of the Amazon Neptune console or the <i>DescribeDBParameters</i> command to verify that your DB parameter group has been created or modified.</p> </important>
 * `post_create_db_subnet_group` - Creates a new DB subnet group.
 DB subnet groups must contain at least one subnet in at least two AZs in the Amazon Region.
 * `post_create_event_subscription` - <p>Creates an event notification subscription.
 This action requires a topic ARN (Amazon Resource Name) created by either the Neptune console, the SNS console, or the SNS API.
 To obtain an ARN with SNS, you must create a topic in Amazon SNS and subscribe to the topic.
 The ARN is displayed in the SNS console.</p> <p>You can specify the type of source (SourceType) you want to be notified of, provide a list of Neptune sources (SourceIds) that triggers the events, and provide a list of event categories (EventCategories) for events you want to be notified of.
 For example, you can specify SourceType = db-instance, SourceIds = mydbinstance1, mydbinstance2 and EventCategories = Availability, Backup.</p> <p>If you specify both the SourceType and SourceIds, such as SourceType = db-instance and SourceIdentifier = myDBInstance1, you are notified of all the db-instance events for the specified source.
 If you specify a SourceType but do not specify a SourceIdentifier, you receive notice of the events for that source type for all your Neptune sources.
 If you do not specify either the SourceType nor the SourceIdentifier, you are notified of events generated from all Neptune sources belonging to your customer account.</p>
+* `post_create_global_cluster` - <p>Creates a Neptune global database spread across multiple Amazon Regions.
+The global database contains a single primary cluster with read-write capability, and read-only secondary clusters that receive data from the primary cluster through high-speed replication performed by the Neptune storage subsystem.</p> <p>You can create a global database that is initially empty, and then add a primary cluster and secondary clusters to it, or you can specify an existing Neptune cluster during the create operation to become the primary cluster of the global database.</p>
 * `post_delete_db_cluster` - <p>The DeleteDBCluster action deletes a previously provisioned DB cluster.
 When you delete a DB cluster, all automated backups for that DB cluster are deleted and can't be recovered.
 Manual DB cluster snapshots of the specified DB cluster are not deleted.</p> <p>Note that the DB Cluster cannot be deleted if deletion protection is enabled.
 To delete it, you must first set its <code>DeletionProtection</code> field to <code>False</code>.</p>
 * `post_delete_db_cluster_endpoint` - Deletes a custom endpoint and removes it from an Amazon Neptune DB cluster.
 * `post_delete_db_cluster_parameter_group` - Deletes a specified DB cluster parameter group.
 The DB cluster parameter group to be deleted can't be associated with any DB clusters.